krizkontrolz/Home-Assistant-nextion_handler/README.md

 ---

 ## Nextion Touch UI Tips, Tricks & Traps
-Some tips related to **[programing the touch interaction functionality](/Tips_and_Tricks)** of UIs may be useful to others programing Nextion devices (more generally tha this project or integration to HA).
-This includes HMI code and examples for robust gestures, circular sliders, and geometric functions.
+Some tips related to **[programing the touch interaction functionality](/Tips_and_Tricks)** of UIs may be useful to others programing Nextion devices (more generally than this project).
+Those folders includes HMI code and examples for robust gestures, circular sliders, and geometric functions.

 ---

 ## Graphical UI design for HMIs
-Some tips and information for **[designing graphical components of UIs](/UI_Design)** for small displays like the NSPanel may also be more widely useful for anyone programming HMI interfaces.
-This includes template vector graphics files (that can easily be adapted to other projects) and example HMI files using these designs.
-It has very detailed design rules and SVG templates for an adaption of the popular Minimilist UI style (as used in the screenshot above).
+Some tips and information for **[designing graphical components of UIs](/UI_Design)** for small displays like the NSPanel may also be more widely useful for others programming HMI interfaces.
+The folders includes template vector graphics files (that can easily be adapted to other projects) and example HMI files using these designs.
+It has very detailed design rules and SVG templates for an adaption of the popular Minimilist UI style (as used in the screenshot above) that anyone, with a little patience, can follow to create high quality UIs for their HMIs (even if they aren't particularly creative).

 ---